mayuti/vivencius/wp-content/plugins/superb-blocks/readme.txt

 With our user-friendly website builder, you'll have your site up and running in just a few clicks.
 Your vision, coupled with our extensive array of pre-designed elements, will transform into a captivating online presence.
 This feature is currently being actively developed and we are aiming for a release version in a soon to be released upcoming update.

+== Screenshots ==
+1. Gutenberg Patterns
+2. Gutenberg Blocks
+3. Elementor Sections

 == Changelog ==
+= 3.0.9 =
+* Fixed an issue occuring when using PHP 8.0.8 or above.

+= 3.0.8 =
+* Fixed an issue when trying to insert a pattern while using plain permalinks.

+= 3.0.7 =
+* Significantly reduced plugin file size.
+* Now automatically fixes loading issues during load without the need for the troubleshooter.

+= 3.0.6 =
+* Fixed an issue where sometimes elements could not be loaded correctly.

 = 3.0.5 =
 * Added guided tutorials for new users
 * Added compatibility features